ablesable/DevopsRecap/Linux/Command Line/CLI.md

 - JUST BE AWARE THAT BY BASH HISTORY someone can see your password!
 It's good to modify history in that case.
 - Clicking ctrl + R a few times will search previous usage of a specific pattern we're looking for.
 - Bash history is not updated every single time we're type something into the command line.
 It cashes last season and then save it into .bash_history file.
+- Bang Bang can be typed into another command (!!)